SovereignCloudStack/status-page-deployment/docs/k3s.md

 Deploy services to the cluster, to get the status page running.

-If you don't have access to a domain name, consider using [nip.io](https://nip.io/) to use as (sub)domains for Dex and Oathkeepr (API server).
+If you don't have access to a domain name, consider using [nip.io](https://nip.io/) to use as (sub)domains for Dex and Oathkeeper (API server).

 ### Kube config